tenatek/aniame/README.md

 `IndexingResult`s is an object whose properties are the various indexes specified within `indexAs` throughout the schema.

 Each index is an array of objects, which represent the descriptors that belong to the index.
-For each descriptor, there will be a `path` and `data` object, where the `descriptorProperties` for the descriptor are stored.
+For each descriptor, there will be a `path` and `data` object, the latter being where the `descriptorProperties` for the descriptor are stored.

 For example: